 Sharp, smooth dart points that are not blunt or hooked are the best option to maximise the life of your dartboard.
 However, points should not be excessively sharp.
 Excessively sharp points can dig in to wires, causing a bounce out, rather than deflect into the fibre and score.

 How to get Sharp, Smooth Dart Points

-Use a dart point sharpener (please click here for the Winmau range) and change your dart points regularly.
+Use a Winmau dart point sharpener (please click here for the Winmau range) and change your dart points regularly using the Winmau Craftsman Re-Pointing System.
 Both options are available at all good darts retailers, or please email us on firstname.lastname@example.org for your nearest stockist.

 Excessive Weight on the Fixings

 The centre screw on the back of our dartboards is designed to comfortably take the weight of a dartboard and a traditional surround, but other, heavier items (such as some lighting systems) may add excessive weight to the board and cause the board to fall from the wall potentially causing injury.
-For any setup including a non-traditional surround, we recommend using the Winmau Deluxe Dartboard Clamp.
+For any setup including a non-traditional surround, we recommend using the Winmau Plasma Light (which fixes to the wall rather than the board) or the Deluxe Dartboard Clamp.

 Here at Winmau Dartboard Co, we're really easy to talk to so if you want to ask us anything, feel free to get in touch using the methods shown.

 Winmau Dartboard Company LTD